 Quick Answer: Tactacam is the better camera; SpyPoint is the better deal.
-The Reveal X 3.0 beats the Flex G-36 on transmit reliability, night photos, and its invisible no-glow flash — it’s our pick for serious hunting sets and security.
+The Reveal Pro 4.0 beats the Flex G-36 on transmit reliability, night photos, and its toggleable invisible no-glow flash — it’s our pick for serious hunting sets and security.
 SpyPoint counters with cheaper hardware, a genuinely free 100-photo/month tier, and the best AI photo filtering in the business.
 Most camera lines we help build end up with both: Tactacam on the money spots, SpyPoint filling out the line.

 Tactacam and SpyPoint are the Coke and Pepsi of cellular trail cameras — between them they hang on more American trees than every other brand combined, and the “which one?” argument fills hunting forums every July.
 We’ve run both brands side by side on the same properties, through the same weather, on the same trees.
 Here’s the honest 2026 verdict, model by model.
 New to cellular scouting entirely?
-Start with our best cellular trail camera roundup for the full field.
+Start with our best cellular trail camera roundup for the full field, or if you’ve already decided on a brand, jump to our best Tactacam or best SpyPoint trail cameras rankings for the model-by-model breakdown.

 Tactacam vs SpyPoint by the numbers